Benny-/android-accessory-protocol-bridge/README.md

 ## Accessory

-The Accessory map contains two eclipse/autotool project.
+The Accessory map contains two eclipse/autotool projects.
 Make sure to read dependencies.txt and run `./autogen.sh` to bootstrap the autotools projects.
 Both projects contain a generic INSTALL file detailing further installing instructions.
-The payloads map contains applications who have a d-bus interface, these applications are used for testing and demonstration purposes.
+The payloads map contains applications which have a d-bus interface, these applications are used for testing and demonstration purposes.

 - /Accessory/dependencies.txt
 - /Accessory/AndroidAccessory/